 SQL Subquery

-Summary: in this tutorial, you will learn about the SQL subquery and how to use subqueries to form flexible SQL statements.
+Summary: In this tutorial, you’ll learn how to use SQL subqueries to form flexible queries for retrieving data from the database.

 SELECT